gear

 Kalita’s stainless steel pot comes in various sizes, but we’re fans of this particular size – the 0,7 L.

-In fact, this model is very basic, but sometimes that’s the best approach.
+In fact, this model is very basic, but sometimes that’s the ideal approach.
 It looks minimalist and cool, and it carries out its job to perfection.

 The spout is thin and offers excellent control over the water flow.
 At the same time, the handle feels comfortable and precise.